VChristiaens/special/README.rst

 Jupyter notebook tutorial
 -------------------------
-A Jupter notebook tutorial examplifying most possibilities within ``special`` is available in the ``special-extras`` `repository <https://github.com/VChristiaens/special_extras>`_.
+A Jupyter notebook tutorial examplifying most possibilities within ``special`` is available in the ``special-extras`` `repository <https://github.com/VChristiaens/special_extras>`_.
 Alternatively, you can execute this repository on `Binder <https://mybinder.org/v2/gh/VChristiaens/special_extras/main>`_ (in the tutorials directory).